Old Elm Spring Colony, South Dakota

-Old Elm Spring Colony is a Hutterite colony and census-designated place (CDP) in Hutchinson County, South Dakota, United States.
+Old Elm Spring Colony, formerly called the Old Elmspring Hutterite Colony, is a Hutterite colony and census-designated place (CDP) in Hutchinson County, South Dakota, United States.
 The population was 114 at the 2020 census.
 It was first listed as a CDP prior to the 2020 census.

 It is on the northern edge of the county, bordered to the north by Hanson County.
 It is on high ground on the east side of the James River.
 It is 24 mi north-northwest of Olivet, the county seat, and 17 mi northeast of Parkston.
 New Elm Spring Colony is 3 mi to the west, across the James River.

-The Old Elmspring Hutterite Colony, Parkston, SD, off the James River (Dakotas) in Hutchinson County, South Dakota, is listed on the National Register of Historic Places.

-The Old Elmspring Hutterite Colony near Parkston, South Dakota, was started in 1876.
-It was listed on the NRHP in 1982.